-12.1 Overall structure of the programme
+12.1 Overall Structure of the Programme

 The MA is a postgraduate qualification of 180 credits, comprising four taught modules, worth 30 credits each, and a dissertation package worth 60 credits.
 It may be completed either as a full-time or part-time programme.
-If full-time, it runs for 12 months, comprised of three academic terms and one summer period.
+If full-time, it normally runs for 12 months, comprised of three academic terms and one summer period.
 If part-time, it normally runs for 24 months, comprised of six academic terms and two summer periods.
-There is also a provision for Anglican ordinands to study on the MA part-time; for more details, see the Other Information section.
+The maximum period of registration for full-time students will be 24 months, while the maximum period of registration for part-time students will be 48 months.